mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 Things were going alright, but at Drip we stress a culture of [kaizen](https://en.wikipedia.org/wiki/Kaizen) &mdash; one of continuous improvement.
 Valuing [lean practices](https://en.wikipedia.org/wiki/Lean_software_development#Lean_software_practices) and agility over dogmatic adherence to any particular Agile implementation, I saw an opportunity to address a specific issue we were facing &mdash; that of stalled projects &mdash; by changing our process.

-What follows is a document I used back in March of 2020 outlining the issue and proposing a solution to address it.
-The _Reflection_ section following that is a recent reflection on whether Kanban addressed the issues we were hoping to.
+What follows is an internal document I used back in March of 2020 outlining the issue and proposing a solution to address it.
+The _Reflection_ section following that is a recent reflection on whether Kanban helped address the issues we were seeing.

 ## Background

 I am encouraged by our velocity!
-Looking past the horizon, however, I don't think we've solved the fundamental problem that I've heard expressed by the team in various ways, including in our most recent retrospective: projects, at some point, have a tendency to feel like they are stalling.
+Looking past the horizon, however, I don't think we've solved the fundamental problem that I've heard expressed by the team in various ways, including in our most recent retrospective: projects, at some point, have a tendency to feel like they're stalling.

 Additionally, I know that we enjoyed mobbing.
 It was invigorating and engaging, and, importantly, it helps minimize knowledge silos.
 Everyone seemed energized by the proposal that as our tasks wind down, we ramp up mobbing.
 However, mobbing has largely dropped by the wayside, and I don't think anything besides overcoming inertia has prevented us from mobbing more.

 One of our company's strategic priorities is "Unleash our people."
 And I would not be doing my job if I weren't constantly thinking about how to help you all be your best (professional) selves.
 Long story short, based on conversations I've had with [my peer] [Stephanie](https://www.linkedin.com/in/stephanie-simons-she-her-92444ab2/), who has a bunch of experience in using Kanban with her teams, I see it as a potential pathway to addressing these two issues.

 To give you some background, Kanban is not a software development process.
 In fact, as you may know, it originated in manufacturing, and rose to prevalence at Toyota on their production line under the direction of Taiichi Ohno in the 60s.
 It was brought to the broader business management community in the mid-80s by way of Eliyahu Goldratt's book, [The Goal](https://www.tocinstitute.org/the-goal-summary.html).
-In his book, Goldratt developed the Theory of Constraints which is derived from mathematical queueing theory and is one of the foundations of Kanban.
+In his book, Goldratt develops the Theory of Constraints, which is derived from mathematical queueing theory and is one of the foundations of Kanban.
 It wasn't until 2010 that David Anderson documented his experience applying Kanban to software in his book [Kanban: Successful Evolutionary Change for Your Technology Business](https://shop.leankanban.com/products/kanban-successful-evolutionary-change-for-your-technology-business).

 Kanban, itself, is a meta-process designed to help teams implement continuous improvements in their production processes.
 Kanban has two rules: